thoriqadillah/moodle-qtype_essaysimilarity/README.md

 - Statistical text
 - Score threshold for determining if the answer is correct, partialy correct, or wrong
 - Show/hide the answer key, statistical text, and feedback to student/teacher/both

+## Demo
+You can try out the demo for this plugin on [this link](https://thoriqadillah.github.io/cat-n-code/projects/essay-similarity/#demo)

 ## Installation
 You can choose the following method that suits you to install the plugin